GehDoc/vscode-textile-preview/README.md

 This extension is entirely based on the Markdown preview provided by Visual Studio Code, and tries to offer the same functionalities :
 * you can view Textile source and its HTML preview side by side, with synchronised scrolling;
 * you can include images, from local or network, with manageable security of the preview's content;
+* you can click on links, in the source view and in the HTML preview;
-* the preview supports VSCode light and dark themes;
+* the HTML preview supports VSCode light and dark themes;
-* the extension is translated to the 9 VScode core languages;
+* the extension is translated into the 9 VScode core languages;
 * ...

 To see the full list of features and interactions, you can read the documentation of the [Visual Studio Code's Markdown preview](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview).